alexdinkelacker/alexdinkelacker.github.io/ADinkelacker_SpellChecker_S19/README.md

 # Santa Barbara City College - Professor Strenn - Spring 2019

-* This program highlights the functionality of a spell checker by utilizing a binary search tree.
+* This program highlights the functionality of a `spell checker` by utilizing a `binary search tree`.

 # JavaCoreTemplate
 Includes: